Uptown Funk: Impact

 In November 2019, Consequence of Sound compiled a list of the "Top 100 Songs of the 2010s" with "Uptown Funk" at number 77.
 Ali Szubiak wrote, the song became "so embedded in our cultural core that it proved inescapable".
-Szubiak added, "not since "Uptown Funk" has the world felt so united."
+Szubiak added, "not since 'Uptown Funk' has the world felt so united."
 A month later, Rolling Stone also compiled a list of the "Top 100 Songs of the 2010s" with "Uptown Funk" at number 66.
 Jon Dolan affirmed the song "kick-starting a 2010s funk revival that Mars himself and Lizzo would blow wide open".
 The staff from NME dubbed "Uptown Funk" as one of The 100 Best Songs of the 2010s, ranking at number 56, Rhian Daly classified it as "a gigantic, joy-giving earworm".
 On the same month, Jay Cridlin writing for Tampa Bay Times compiled a list of the 50 "The best pop songs of the 2010s", placing "Uptown Funk" at the top of it.
-Cridlin felt the track "it is timeless, and somehow, it still sounds fresh."
+Cridlin felt the track "is timeless, and somehow, it still sounds fresh."
 Nerisha Penrose from Elle dubbed the track as one of the 52 Best Songs That Defined the 2010s, ranking at number 25, saying it "had the whole world smiling and dancing for weeks."
 Stereogum compiled a list of The 200 Best Songs Of The 2010s, ranking "Uptown Funk" at number 19, Margaret Farrell affirmed the record "was a monstrously successful, inescapable single, the soundtrack for 2014 and well into 2015."
 According to Billboard, the single was one of the "Songs That Defined the Decade".
 Taylor Weatherby described it as "Four and a half minutes of pure fun, with hooks galore and memorable lines".
 In 2021, Rolling Stone placed "Uptown Funk" at number 417 on their "Top 500 Greatest Songs of All Time".
 In 2022, Billboards staff ranked the "500 Best Pop Songs", placing the single at number 76.
-Danielle Pascual wrote "fusing a rhythmic vocal base line ("doh doh doh"), a blaring horn section, a Trinidad James lift and Bruno Mars' soulful tone to create a brilliant and unpredictable modern disco-pop song".
+Danielle Pascual wrote "fusing a rhythmic vocal base line ('doh doh doh'), a blaring horn section, a Trinidad James lift and Bruno Mars' soulful tone to create a brilliant and unpredictable modern disco-pop song".